UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

  gazelle     0.010053
 ```

-Notes: Here, we already have a trained model that has been shown
-hundreds of thousands of images.

-If we give it images from our own collection, the model attempts to make
-a prediction of the contents of the image.
+Notes:

+Here we use a machine learning model trained on millions of images and
+their labels.

+We are applying our model to predict the labels of unseen images.

+In this particular case, our unseen image is that of an ox.

+When we apply our trained model on this image, it gives us some
+predictions and their associated probability scores.

-In this case, the model predicts the animal to be an `ox` with a
+So in this particular case, the model predicted that the image was that
-probability score 86%.
-That’s not bad.
+of an ox with a confidence of 0.869.

 ---